rohan-r-kulkarni/wellington_anomaly_detection/README.md

   **Project**: Wellington Management - Multivariate Time-Series Anomaly Detection\
   **Contributors**: Lin, Ruoyu; Liu, Tianhao (Raymond); Xue, Guangrui. \
   \
   This is a project repository for 2022 Columbia Engineering IEOR4742 Deep Learning for FE and OR, Wellington Management Group 1.
-By the time this is writing down in Dec.
+By the time this is written down in Dec.
 2022, the group has implemented a preliminary LSTM-AutoEncoder anomaly detector.

 ## Files